SWEDES: TheWayTheyWere

 Sandzén would leave an incredible "legacy of visual art" behind in Lindsborg, and art of which would filter out to other parts of the nation, to Europe and Sweden.
 The abundance of art in Lindsborg is the direct result of Sandzén’s ability to have instilled a contagious love for art and its understanding with his students, and, more generally throughout the Smoky Valley, and specifically within this tiny "isolated" rural Kansas community (as many considered Lindsborg, then, to be "isolated"), which to this day still draws artists to visit temporarily or to settle there and practice their craft.

-Because of his great contribution to culture through art, this Swedish gentlemen and Swedish American pioneer, Sven Birger Sandzén, was destined to be honored by the Swedish Crown two times being knighted by the King’s emissaries, receiving Sweden's "Order of Vasa" in 1901 and the "Order of the North Star" in 1940.
+Because of his great contribution to culture through art, this Swedish gentlemen and Swedish American pioneer, Sven Birger Sandzén was destined to be honored by the Swedish Crown in 1940, receiving Sweden's "Order of the North Star" from a Swedish emissary of King Gustaf V.

 The art that Sandzén was exposed to in Sweden and France as a student and later as a traveler throughout Europe, he most certainly shared with his students in the Smoky Valley of Kansas.
 To share his knowledge and passion for art was his mission then, parts of which so appropriately live on to this day at the Lindsborg art gallery which bears his name, the Birger Sandzén Memorial Gallery, with the mission statement that reads: "Sharing the arts with the world, through the life and vision of Birger Sandzén."